Collection of rings and jewelry tools on a white surface

 • 18ct gold is more durable, whereas 9ct gold is harder.

-But which is best: 9ct or 18ct?
+Which type of gold is best: 9ct or 18ct?

 A good way to understand the difference is to compare a sheet of glass (representing the 9ct) with plastic (representing the 18ct).